 - It should be easy to compile and interpret data on the species to inform policy decisions.
-Species that are very rare would make poor indicator species because it would be hard to find and study enough of them to draw any meaningful conclusions.
-Similarly, it would be difficult to gather data on species that have very cryptic life histories or that are in general poorly understood.
+Very rare species would make poor indicator species because it would be hard to find and study enough of them to draw any meaningful conclusions.
+Similarly, it would be difficult to gather data on species that have very cryptic life histories or are generally poorly understood.

 With these criteria established, we can explore the different kinds of ecosystem changes that birds can tell us about.